AlhaririAnas/owasp-api-vulnerabilities/README.md

 ### 4. **Trusting Malicious Inputs**
 Send a crafted JSON payload to `/external` to demonstrate the risks of blindly trusting user input.

----

-## **Warnings and Notes**

-1. **DO NOT DEPLOY IN PRODUCTION**
-   This API is intentionally insecure and must not be used in a live environment.

-2. **USE FOR LEARNING ONLY**
-   The sole purpose is to demonstrate why certain coding practices are unsafe.

-3. **LEGAL DISCLAIMER**
-   Any misuse of this API, such as using it for unauthorized attacks, is strictly prohibited and may violate laws.